 The duke of Gloucester's death was universally lamented throughout the kingdom.
-He had long obtained, and deserved, the sirname of Good.
-He was a lover of his country, the friend of good men, the protector of Masons, the patron of the learned, and the encourager of every useful art.
-His inveterate persecutor, the hypocritical bishop, stung with remorfe, scarcely survived him two months; when, after a long life spent in falsehood and politics, he sunk into oblivion, and ended his days in misery \.
+He had long obtained, and deserved, the sitname of Good.
+He was a lover of his country, the friend of merit, the protector of Masons, the patron of the learned, and the encourager of every useful art.
+His inveterate persecutor, the hypocritical bishop, stung with remorfe, scarcely survived him two months; when, after a long life spent in salsehood and politics, he sunk into oblivion, and ended his days in mi-sery.